Teenage Drug Misuse

 How it Works

-Helping someone through drug misuse can seem like a constant battle, and there comes a time when you will need to ask for help.
+Seeing someone misuse can be a shameful experience for loved ones and family.
 There is absolutely no shame in this, and our understanding and experienced team will be here to support you.

-We will assess your situation and create a bespoke drug misuse treatment plan that will help your loved one to overcome their problem, learn new coping strategies and get them to a point where they are ready to return back to their normal life, away from drugs.
+We will assess your situation and create a bespoke plan that will help your loved one uncover, understand and tackle the underlying issues that lead to drug misuse and get them to a point where they are ready to return back to their normal life, away from drugs.

 We do this through direct and indirect therapy, where our patients can speak openly and honestly about their feelings and experiences.
 We will also involve the whole family throughout the process to help you all understand how each other feels and how to move forwards.